pink-gorilla/modular/README.md

 ## webly/goldly integration

-Webly uses modular to send the entire configuration to the browser.
+webly uses modular to send the entire configuration to the browser.
 This works with dynamic config changes.

-Goldly provides sci functions to access the configuration
+Goldly provides sci functions to access the configuration.

 ## unit test